AlexxNB/svelte-template-webpack-router/README.md

 This is a project template for [Svelte](https://svelte.technology) single page apps.
 It lives at https://github.com/AlexxNB/svelte-template-webpack-router.

 It is based on [template-webpack](https://github.com/sveltejs/template-webpack) and [svelte-router](https://github.com/jikkai/svelte-router) as a router.
+Also used [svg-sprite-loader](https://github.com/kisenka/svg-sprite-loader) for icons.

 ## Features
 * Clear structure for new project